 Case study articles should be 3,500-5,000 words.

 4. Narrative Education Reports.
-NIB publishes reports on the integration of narrative writing, journaling, or literature into the education of health professionals.
-Articles may be written as case studies describing and evaluating educational programs or as outcomes research studies using qualitative or mixed methods.
+NIB publishes reports on educational programs with health professionals that integrate narrative writing, journaling, or narratives by patients, participants, or caregivers.
+Articles may be written as case studies describing and evaluating the implementation of educational programs or as outcomes research studies using qualitative or mixed methods.

 Narrative Education Report articles will ordinarily range from 2,000-4,000 words.